Skip to main content

 Sports & Event Marketing (MRKT 428)

-Digital Marketing and E-Commerce (MRKT 441)
+Digital Marketing and Electronic Commerce (MRKT 441)

 Get a comprehensive overview of digital marketing principles, including display advertising, paid and organic search engine marketing, SEO, social media and content marketing.